Kielce dialect

-The Kielce dialect (gwara kielecka) belongs to the Lesser Poland dialect group and is located in the southern part of Poland.
+The Kielce dialect (gwara kielecka) belongs to the Lesser Poland dialect group and is spoken in the Świętokrzyskie region of southern Poland.
 It borders the Masovian Borderland dialect to the north, the Western Lublin dialect to the northeast, the Lasovia dialect to the southeast, the Eastern Krakow dialect to the south, the Krakow dialect to the southwest, the Sieradz dialect to the west, and the Łęczyca dialect to the northwest.

 Phonology

 Typical of Lesser Polish dialects (as well as Greater Polish dialects), voicing of word-final consonants before vowels and liquids is present here.
-Also typical of Lesser Polish dialects is the presence of masuration, which is more common with older speakers and rather uncommon among younger speakers.
+Also typical of Lesser Polish dialects is the presence of mazuration, which is more common with older speakers and rather uncommon among younger speakers.

 Vowels

 The cluster -eł- can sometimes shift to -oł-, but -eł- is more common. o can raise to ó in certain pronouns: cóś (coś) before liquids, and in many imperative forms: chódź (chodź).
 Liquids can also raise -a- to -o-, or rarely -e- (before r).
 Tautosyllabic -aj in adverbs and imperatives often shifts to -ej or -oj. u can lower to o before liquids. i and y can often lower to e before liquids or rarely before other consonants as well.
 The shift of initial ra-/re- is also limited to specific words.